hicommonwealth/commonwealth/wiki/Ways-Of-Working.md

 ## Tickets

 Engineers are welcome to open up new tickets.
-These _should_ be set to "No Status," for the current work cycle (e.g. "Cycle 6"), via the issue's "projects" metadata.
-Next a ticket is "teed up" (assigned the Teed Up label) by a lead or project manager.
+These _should_ be set to "No Status," for the current work cycle (e.g. "Cycle 6").
+This can be done either in the ticket's "projects" metadata (found in the right-hand side bar when opening a new GitHub issue), or from within the relevant [sprint board](https://github.com/orgs/hicommonwealth/projects/).

-If you would like to tee-up a ticket, DM the relevant lead/PM.
-Do not move any stories out of our Backlog (i.e., out of the "No Status" label) yourself.
+Next, a ticket is "Teed Up" (moved to the "Teed Up" stage) by a lead or project manager.
+An engineer who wishes for a ticket to be Teed Up should DM the relevant lead/PM.
+Only leads Tee Up tickets.

-Work _should not_ begin on a ticket until (1) an engineer has been assigned to the ticket (2) it has been assigned a [story-point value](#story-point-estimation) (3) it has been assigned an "In Progress" status label.
+Work _should not_ begin on a ticket until (1) an engineer has been assigned to the ticket by a lead (2) the engineer has given the ticket a [story-point value](#story-point-estimation) (3) the engineer has moved the ticket to "In Progress."

 Typically, engineers _should_ only be working on one "In Progress" ticket at a time.
-If blocked, apply the "blocked" project label and move on to next Teed-Up item (which should now be marked as "In Progress").
+If blocked, apply the "blocked" project label and move on to next Teed-Up item (which should now be moved to "In Progress").

 ### Blockers